rwengine/openrw/README.md

 ### rwviewer

-This Qt application enables viewing of the game data files and models.
+This is a Qt tool for opening the game data.
+It currently supports  looking at objects and their models, and a primitive world viewer.
+It needs more work to be useful for looking inside archives and viewing textures.

 ## Documentation